IU Libraries: Destinations for Discovery

 The Wells Library, however, is only one entry point to an entire system.
 You'll also find branch libraries across campus that support specific academic interests.
 The William and Gayle Cook Music Library, for example, provides resources and services to support the internationally renowned Jacobs School of Music.
 The Education Library and the Sciences Library (to name only a few) offer on-site spaces for students and faculty of those schools to study, interact, research, and learn.

-We are proud to be home to IU Press, an academic press serving the world of scholarship and culture as a professional, not-for-profit publisher.
+We are proud to be home to Indiana University Press, an academic press serving the world of scholarship and culture as a professional, not-for-profit publisher.
 Founded in 1950, IU Press is recognized internationally as a leading academic publisher specializing in the humanities and social sciences.

 Other major destinations include: